Star Trek Beyond: Casting

 The first film's major cast members signed on for two sequels as part of their original deals.
 In 2014, early in the film's development, William Shatner said that he was contacted by producer Abrams to see if he would be interested in a possible role, but as the process continued and the script changed hands, the role never materialized.
 Alice Eve was not included in the film despite her character having joined the Enterprise crew at the end of the last installment, because Pegg, in writing the script, did not have anything meaningful for her to do; however, he stressed that Eve could appear in a later installment.
 Joseph Gatt's cyborg Science Officer 0718 was dropped from the film after a rewrite.
 In March 2015, Idris Elba was in early talks to play the villain, and he was confirmed for the role in the following months.
 Pegg noted that the villain would be an original one, rather than a known antagonist from past stories in the Star Trek franchise.
 In April, Sofia Boutella joined the cast in a lead role, and in early July, Deep Roy was confirmed to reprise his role of Keenser.
 That month, Joe Taslim was added to the cast opposite Elba's villain, and by August, Lydia Wilson joined as well.
 In March 2016, Shohreh Aghdashloo was cast as Commodore Paris for reshoots on the film.

 Filming

 Principal photography on the film began on June 25, 2015, in Vancouver, and Squamish, British Columbia (in the Stawamus Chief Provincial Park), after several delays caused by multiple script rejections.
 Additional filming locations were Seoul, South Korea, Dubai, United Arab Emirates, and the Nahanni National Park Reserve in Canada's Northwest Territories.
 Principal filming ended on October 15, 2015.
 In March 2016, production underwent reshoots, with Aghdashloo added to the cast.

 Visual effects

 The visual effects are provided by Atomic Fiction, DNEG and Kelvin Optical and supervised by Kevin Baillie, Ryan Tudhope, Pauline Duvall and Peter Chiang as the Production Supervisor with help from Rodeo FX.

 Music

 In August 2015, composer Michael Giacchino confirmed that he would return to write the score.
+On June 26, 2016, singer Rihanna released a teaser across her social media accounts for a single for the film entitled "Sledgehammer", and the song premiered the following day.
+The Beastie Boys' "Sabotage" was used in the movie's trailer, as well as the final battle scene.